aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 ## Callback URL

 [Update 19/03/2017] I ran into an issue whereby the StoreFront page would display &#8220;Cannot Complete your Request&#8221; after successfully logging in.
-The following error was displayed in the&nbsp;Citrix Delivery Services event log on the StoreFront server:
+The following error was displayed in the Citrix Delivery Services event log on the StoreFront server:

 > A CitrixAGBasic Login request has failed.
 > Citrix.DeliveryServicesClients.Authentication.AG.AGAuthenticatorException, Citrix.DeliveryServicesClients.Authentication, Version=3.9.0.0, Culture=neutral, PublicKeyToken=null